 Plan your exercise

 If you are exercising in winter, aim to avoid going outside first thing in the morning or in the evening when the air is coldest.
-When you do exercise, make sure you take time to warm up and cool down.
+When you do exercise, make sure you take time to warm up and cool down and follow any treatment advice your doctor has given you about treating exercise induced asthma.

 Practice safe hygiene